How to Configure WebGPU Adapter Limits for Large GeoJSON

 Adapter Limit Negotiation & Validation

 Begin by querying the physical adapter before device creation.
-The navigator.gpu.requestAdapter() call returns a GPUAdapter exposing negotiated hardware constraints.
+The navigator.gpu.requestAdapter() call returns a GPUAdapter exposing the hardware’s supported limits.
 For GeoJSON exceeding 128MB, you must explicitly request elevated limits during GPUDevice creation using requiredLimits.
 Browsers will clamp or reject requests that exceed physical VRAM or driver-imposed ceilings per the WebGPU Specification.

 const adapter = await navigator.gpu.requestAdapter();